ChatGPT2/Space-Oddity-Bowie/README.md

 # How to use

-Start the "shortcut" with Siri, just say
+Start the "shortcut" with Siri, just say "Hey, Siri,